modxorg/Docs/en/getting-started/glossary.md

 Tags in the form `[[*ResourceFieldTV]]`, which can be used to refer to Resource Fields, or Template Variables.

-## Resolver (for xPDOVehicles)
+## Resolver (from Transport Package)

-Post-processor: a script or predefined action that is evaluated after a Vehicle is installed or uninstalled.
+Post-processor: a script or predefined action that is evaluated after a [Transport Vehicle](getting-started/glossary#transport-vehicles) is installed or uninstalled.
 Resolvers always occur after the vehicle's object is save()'d, and can then perform actions on MODX before anything else happens in the install/uninstall process.

-An example of a PHP Resolver is one that attaches Plugin Events to a newly-installed Plugin.
+An example of a PHP Resolver is one that attaches Plugin Events to a newly-installed [Plugin](getting-started/glossary#plugin).

-An example of a file Resolver is one that copies the assets/ditto directory in the xPDOVehicle path to `/MODX/assets/ditto`.
+An example of a file Resolver is one that copies the `assets/getResources` directory in the `xPDOVehicle` path to `/MODX/assets/getResources`.

 ## Setting Tags

-Tags in the form `[[++SettingName]]` that reference MODX System Settings, Context Settings, and User Settings.
+Tags in the form `[[++SettingName]]` that reference MODX [System Settings](getting-started/glossary#system-setting), [Context Settings]((getting-started/glossary#context-setting)), and [User Settings]((getting-started/glossary#user-setting)).

 ## Snippet Tags